A Breakdown of TDD Over the Years (2000-2009)

 • The first Trading Card Series inside each single pack of dudes is introduced

-• G2 had ALOT of playsets, check out our play-set page to read through them all.
+• G2 had a lot of playsets, check out our play-set page to read through them all.

 • X-Concepts passes over Toy Island, and makes their own RC's.